tolauwae/phd-thesis/src/multiverse/multiverse.typ

 #let mocks = $"mocks"$

 Given the definition of the primitives in $P$, we can define the forwards execution of the primitives in WebAssembly, as shown in @fig:language.
-Non-determinism is introduced exclusively through the \textsc{input-prim} rule, which is used to evaluate input primitives.
+Non-determinism is introduced exclusively through the _input-prim_ rule, which is used to evaluate input primitives.
-The evaluation of the primitive $p$ non-deterministically returns a value $v$ from the codomain of the primitive function, $\lfloor p(v^*_0)_ret \rfloor$.
+The evaluation of the primitive $p$ non-deterministically returns a value $v$ from the codomain of the primitive function, $floor.l p(v^*_0)_ret floor.r$.
 Here, the rule simply discards the compensating action, and places the return value of the primitive on the stack.
-The \textsc{output-prim} rule works analogously, except the evaluation produces its return value deterministically.
+The _output-prim_ rule works analogously, except the evaluation produces its return value deterministically.
 Note that compensating actions $p(v^*_0)_cps$ are not used for the regular forward execution, but are crucial when moving backwards in time.
 In the next sections, we show how the compensating actions are used during multiverse debugging.